ivanshyu/btc-idx-service/README.md

 - Aggregator: Aggregate and store events
 - Web Server: Handle some queries and CLI commands

+### Processing Flow
+During normal operation, the system processes new blocks sequentially to maintain the current state of transactions, UTXOs, and balances.
+#### Harvester Side
+When a new block arrives in sequential order:
+1. Block Validation
+- Verifies the block is the next in sequence
+- Confirms it connects to the previously processed block
+2. Block Data Processing
+- Stores the new block raw information
+- Processes all transactions within the block
+- Creates new UTXOs for taproot address from transaction outputs
+- Marks spent UTXOs from transaction inputs if exists
+3. Notification
+- Notifies the Aggregator the events about the new block

+#### Aggregator Side
+Upon receiving notification of a new block:
+1. Event Processing
+- Stores events in the database
+2. Balance Update(Event Projection)
+- Updates account balances based on new events
+- Updates account statistics based on new events
+3. Coinbase Transaction Handling
+- Records new coinbase event into pending table
+- Only projects them after cooldown period

 #### 3rd party libraries choice
 ```
 Bitcoin Libs: